praal/praal.github.io/_publications/2023-12-01-nmfariness.md

 ---
-title: "Remembering to Be Fair: On Non-Markovian Fairness in Sequential Decision Making."
+title: "Remembering to Be Fair: On Non-Markovian Fairness in Sequential Decision Making (Preliminary Report)"
 collection: publications
 permalink: /publication/secretive
 year: 2023